The original method of raising dough and, some people would argue, still the best.

 Loaves that are part-baked, then either chilled or frozen, and re-baked in-store, are known as 'bake-off'.

-Most loaves in Britain are made using a whole cocktail of additives
+Other than Real Bread, most baked products in Britain are made using a whole cocktail of additives

 Just what does 'wholegrain' mean and what assurance does it give shoppers?